 In 1998 the association decided to expand its membership to include financial groups (i.e. organisations with a bank and securities entity) and also to change the name to the International Bankers Association (IBA).

-The Association also began to consolidate its role in Japan as a voice for the international banking community.
+The Association also began to consolidate our role in Japan as a voice for the international banking community.
 The Economic Planning Agency – which subsequently became part of the Cabinet Office – asked the IBA’s Chairman to give the foreign banking community perspective on the ‘Japanese Big Bang’ and he set out a number of policy suggestions.

 The Securities Sector and Banking Sector Committees